elixirsydney/elixirsydney/meetups/2019/07/201907-elixir-sydney.md

 ![inline](https://www.dropbox.com/s/a3352nwrtqb7pq3/alembic-logo.jpg?dl=1)

 ^
 Alembic is our food sponsor tonight.
-Alembic are a consultancy specialising in Elixir, GraphQL.
+Alembic are a consultancy specialising in Elixir and GraphQL.
+If you need a hand with a project or API, let us know!

 ---